athul/blog/content/blog/probot/index.md

 It works right?
 Congratulations 🎉🎉 You just made yourself a GitHub App👌👌
 ##### Redelivering Webhook⤴️
-We can view all the webhooks of any event triggered by the Repository and we can redeliver them by going to **Settings->Installed Apps-><your app name>->Advanced Settings->** in your profile.
+We can view all the webhooks of any event triggered by the Repository and we can redeliver them by going to **Settings->Developer Settings->GitHub Apps->"Your app name"->Advanced Tab** in your profile.

 #### Commenting on PRs
 If you check the app settings in GitHub for your app,you can see that the app also works for Pull Requests.
 This is due the edit on `app.yml` file before registering our app.